 Without its existence and independence from the Ministry of Defence (MoD), we believe successes, such as reinstating the Veterans’ Mobility Fund, would not have been possible.

-If the next Administration is serious about making the UK the best place in the world to be a veteran, it must give veterans a voice at the heart of Government, with a minister reporting directly to the Prime Minister.
+We posed, that if the next Administration was serious about making the UK the best place in the world to be a veteran, it must give veterans a voice at the heart of Government, with a minister reporting directly to the Prime Minister.

 Commission an independent review of the medical discharge process